Sowmiya2195/Heart-rate-monitor/README.md

-# Heart-rate-monitor
-The Heart Rate Monitor measures a person's pulse using a sensor like the Pulse Sensor or photoplethysmography (PPG).
-The data is read by a microcontroller (Arduino/ESP32) and displayed on an LCD or sent to an IoT dashboard, allowing real-time monitoring of heart rate for health tracking.
+This project measures heart rate using a pulse sensor connected to Arduino/ESP32.
+The readings are displayed on an LCD or can be sent to an IoT dashboard for real-time monitoring.
+Components
+1.Arduino/ESP32
+2.Pulse Sensor
+3.LCD Display (optional)
+4.Wires and Breadboard
+Applications
+1.Health tracking
+2.Fitness monitoring
+3.IoT health projects